maxravel/mnemomed/readme.md

 - add some disciplines; done
 - works on style; done - materialize
 - navbar; done
+- sessionStorage answers; done
+- disable other options after first click; done

 to do: loading icon when json is loading;
 to do: refactorize code;
 to do: add UI - chose each chapter;
 to do: think about database;
-to do: disable other options after first click;
-to do: sessionStorage answers;
+to do: point counter;